Cerveaulent/42_Lyon_School_Projects/README.md

   ![FDF](https://github.com/Cerveaulent/42_Lyon_School_Projects/blob/master/screenshots/screen_fdf.png)

-  *A program that computes a simple topographic map (a text file with numbers representing height of a given point)  and represents it in **a wireframe isometric projection**.
+  *A program that computes a simple topographic map (a text file where numbers represent the height of a given point)  and represents it in **a wireframe isometric projection**.
 THe goal is to discover **the basics of graphic programming** and to use **miniLibX graphic** library*

 ###